 Critical listening is what Treasure calls “listening for the gold.”
 As we listen critically, we listen to evaluate what we hear, to gauge the value of the information, to separate out facts and opinion and to form our own opinion of what we hear.
 It is the kind of listening that we might do in an interview or as we listen to a debate or lecture or to gather facts to solve a problem.

 Reductive listening is listening for the bottom line.
 We want the speaker to get to the point and let us know what’s needed.
 We listen to find the solution, fix the problem and move on.
 This is listening that is results oriented.
-It’s an important type of listening, but can leave a speaker feeling frustrated or unappreciated if we are too anxious to get to that bottom line.
+It’s an important type of listening, but can leave our student feeling frustrated or unappreciated if we are too anxious to get to that bottom line.

 Expansive listening is listening with someone.
 In this type of listening, the listening itself is the journey.
 It is the point.
 This is creative listening, chatting for the sake of connection, brainstorming or listening without an agenda.
 Expansive listening may do nothing more than help create trust and goodwill between communicators.
 Of course, expansive listening may take more time than reductive listening, so we need to be prepared.